Leon-CYL/sp23-rookiedb/README.md

 ### Recovery:

-In the Recovery project, I implement a Aries Recover manager system to keep track of the log records and recover the database when it is crash.
+In the Recovery project, I implement a Aries Recover manager system to keep track of the log records and recover the database when it is crashed.

 > - [ARIESRecoveryManager.java](https://github.com/Leon123-Lin/sp23-rookiedb/blob/main/src/main/java/edu/berkeley/cs186/database/recovery/ARIESRecoveryManager.java): A manager system that keep track of the log records and recover the database when it is necessary.